-Amidst the famous summits of the Los Angeles basin stands the oft-overlooked San Bernardino Peak.
-This relatively inconspicuous bump on the long ridge leading up to Mt.
-San Gorgonio’s summit is the first of the nine peaks in the “Nine Peaks Challenge.”
-Despite the fame given to its more famous “saintly” neighbors, Mt.
+Towering high above the Inland Empire stands San Bernardino Peak, a conspicuous bump on the long ridge leading up to Mt.
+San Gorgonio’s summit, and the first of the nine peaks in the “Nine Peaks Challenge.”
+Despite the more significant prominence of its more “saintly” neighbors, Mt.
 San Antonio (Baldy), Mt.
 San Jacinto, and Mt.
 San Gorgonio, San Bernardino Peak, along with the spectacular campground at Limber Pine bench, is itself an immensely satisfying hike and peak-bagging experience.

-Second, the San Bernardino Peak trail stops at Limber Pine Bench, which may very well be the most spectacular backcountry campsite in Los Angeles, excepting perhaps the summit of San Gorgonio.
-Unlike San Gorgonio, Limber Pine has a nearby spring, which allows easy access to water.
-San Gorgonio in contrast does not have any available water within several miles of hiking, so you’ll have to do some serious schleping.
-What makes Limber Pine so special are its views, which encompass the Inland Empire and feature great views of the Mt.
+Of particular interest to backpackers, the San Bernardino Peak trail stops at Limber Pine Bench, which is one of the most spectacular backcountry campsite in Los Angeles.
+Limber Pine has a nearby spring, which allows easy access to water.
+Beyond the easy availability of water, Limber Pine Bench enjoy spectacular views, which encompass the Inland Empire and feature great views of the Mt.
 Baldy mountain complex, as well as southerly views to the Santa Ana Mountains.

-Beside those two standout qualities, the trail itself is full of beautiful scenes and views.
+In addition to being a great backcountry camping trip, the route itself is full of beautiful scenes and views.
 The initial climb out of Angelus Oaks travels through a forest of mixed-conifers and black oaks, the latter of which turn gold during the fall.
 After climbing out of this initial ascent, the trail reaches Manzanita Flat, which delivers exactly what its name implies: a flat stretch of trail carpeted with manzanita and studded with picturesque Jeffrey pines.
 As the trail climbs, you will enjoy witnessing the transition from a variety of forest types from lower montane mixed-conifer and oak forest to subalpine lodgepole and limber pine.

-The permit process is relatively simple, and there are a couple of ways to go about it.
+The permit process for overnight camping is relatively simple, and there are a couple of ways to go about it.
 The simplest, but less guaranteed way is to go for a walk-up permit at the Mill Creek Ranger Station in Mentone.
 This station is located on the road to the trailhead, so if you’re looking to take this as an impromptu hike, you can simply walk in and request your permit from one of the rangers.
 You’ll fill out the usual details on a carbon-copy form, and then you will be on your way.
-For Thursday and Friday hikes, a permit is likely to be a given.
+For weekday hikes, a permit is likely to be a given.
 However, it will make sense to come early if you’re looking to hike on a Saturday or Sunday.
-The ranger station opens at 8:00 am, but it is closed on Monday, Tuesday, and Wednesday.

-From the onset, the trail wastes no time in climbing.
-It begins to switchback efficiently and consistently up the side of a steep slope.
-Even though it’s a fairly demanding climb, you will be rewarded by the combination of conifers around you, including ponderosa, Jeffrey, and sugar pines, incense cedars, and white firs, with an abundance of black oak mixed in.
-Additionally, views west to the eastern ramparts of the San Gabriels soon emerge, and they will stay with you for the duration of the hike.
+The trail wastes no time in climbing from the parking area as it ascends via efficient switchbacks through mixed-conifer and oak forest As you climb, views west to the eastern ramparts of the San Gabriels soon emerge, and they will stay with you for the duration of the hike.
 Meanwhile, views of Santa Ana Canyon, including the wall of mountains south of Big Bear and Rim of the World Highway open up to your north.

 The trail soon gains the shoulder of the first major slope and then passes through a denser section of forest.
-After some more climbing, the trail will round a bend through a thick growth of manzanita, buckthorn, and chinquapin with a few memorable Jeffrey pines before one last spurt of climbing deposits you at Manzanita Flat.
+After some more climbing, the rounds a bend through a thick growth of manzanita, buckthorn, and chinquapin with a few memorable Jeffrey pines before one last spurt of climbing deposits you at Manzanita Flat.
 This relatively flat space is dominated by manzanita, with scattered pine trees for punctuation.
 The San Bernardino Peak massif is in front of you, although the summit isn’t immediately visible from this vantage point.
-You have now earned a respite and can enjoy the only flat segment of the trail.

-You will soon come to a junction with trails heading off toward Columbine Spring and Johns Meadow.
+You will soon come to a junction with trails heading off toward Columbine Spring and Johns Meadow; this is a nice spot to take a quick break.
 Ignore the trails branching right and left as your trail lies before you.
-You will start climbing again as the forest begins to transition from the Yellow Pine zone into the Lodgepole zone.
-Here, the Jeffrey pines, sugar pines, and white firs that have been your companion over the first 4 miles will begin to disappear as lodgepole pines and limber pines replace them.
-This distinctive forest ecotone will be familiar to anybody who has spent time in L.A.’s high country.
+Resume climbing through forest transitioning into higher elevation lodgepole and limber pines.
 The lodgepole pines, whose scientific name is Pinus contorta, bend into all kinds of fantastic shapes.
 Limber pines get their name from the extreme flexibility of their branches.
 Some of the smaller branches are so flexible that you can tie them in a knot.

-From the spring, the trail will continue to switchback through ever more rarified air.
-Eventually, the trail will pass onto the south face of the mountain, opening up great views south toward San Diego’s Palomar Mountains and Orange County’s Santa Ana Mountains.
+From the spring, the trail switchbacks through ever more rarified air while attaining great views south toward San Diego’s Palomar Mountains and Orange County’s Santa Ana Mountains.
 After this open, sunny section, you will come to a ridge, along which you will find Washington’s Monument.
 This monument is not for the first President but rather for the surveyor who used this perch to survey vast sections of the inland region.
 While you are still at least half an hour from the peak, you will find that this vantage point has the superior views due to a lack of obstruction from trees and 270 degree views from east to west.

 Keep following this ridge as it undulates a bit and then resumes climbing.
 The trail will start to veer around a rise in front of you as it transitions over to the north face of the peak.
 Keep your eyes peeled for the ducks indicating a faint use trail toward the summit.
 I had a hard time finding the use trail, and so I veered off a bit before finding it again.
 The use trail climbs briefly, and before you know it, you will be faced with a pile of rocks, an ammo can indicating the peak, and somewhat obstructed views toward the massive hump of San Gorgonio Peak.
 San Jacinto will loom off in the distance, while Valley of the Falls and Yucaipa Ridge stand silently far below you.
 As I said earlier, the views are a bit obstructed here, and you may wish to return to Washington’s Monument for a fuller expression of the views.